FAQs

 Vague Requests:

 Vague or general requests for information do not constitute legitimate public records requests as they fall outside of the parameters of the Mississippi Public Records Act.
 “A person who requests public records must request an identifiable record or class of records before a public body can comply with the request.
 An ‘identifiable record’ is one that staff of the public body can reasonably locate.
 An ‘identifiable record’ is not a request for ‘information’ in general.”
-See Public Records Case No. R-22-027, Stasher v.
-Mississippi State Personnel Board; see also Public Records Case No. R-22-048, Brock vs. McComb School District.
+See Stasher v.
+Mississippi State Personnel Board, Public Records Case No. R-22-027; see also Brock vs. McComb School District, Public Records Case No. R-22-048.

 Discovery Requests:

 Discovery requests are not public records requests.
 Pursuant to Rule 17.10 of the Miss.
-Rules of Criminal Procedure states “Upon written request made prior to trial, the prosecuting attorney shall provide…” discovery and disclosures.
-You will need to contact the local prosecutor’s office to obtain the discovery information you are seeking.
+Rules of Criminal Procedure, “[u]pon written request made prior to trial, the prosecuting attorney shall provide . . ." discovery and disclosures.
+You must contact the local prosecutor’s office to obtain the discovery information you are seeking.

 Personnel File Information: